podio/podio-dotnet/webhooks/index.md

 ## Troubleshooting webhooks
 When webhooks fail to show up it's typically for one of the following reasons:

-* Not a public URL.
+* The URL is not public.
 Webhooks must be available on the public internet.
 You can test them locally using tools like [ngrok](https://ngrok.com/)
-* Not on a standard port.
+* The URL is not on a standard port.
 Webhooks must be served on port 80 for http and 443 for https
 * Incoming requests are being blocked by firewall/hosting provider.
 Your IT department or hosting provider may be blocking webhooks

-* Query string parameters will be converted to POST parameters.
-Because webhooks are POST requests any query string parameters will be converted to a POST parameter.
+Query string parameters will be converted to POST parameters, because webhooks are POST requests and any query string parameters will be converted to a POST parameter.
 If your URL is 'http://example.com/hook?foo=bar' you will not be able to use 'Request.QueryString["foo"]' - use 'Request["foo"]' instead

 ## Full webhooks example